Homepage

 Lincoln Assassination witnessed

-EJ Phillips never mentions the assassination but she did know
+EJ Phillips never mentions the assassination but

-(1841-1930) who was famous as the actor
+who was famous as the actor who saw Lincoln shot.
+His stage career had

-boy.
+begun at Ford's Theatre as a call boy.
 "The construction of the

 Theatre supports the claim that Ferguson was the sole witness.
-His description
+His

-and NY Times (Apr 18, 1915)" and his book I Saw Booth Shoot Lincoln (1930)"
+Evening Post and NY Times (Apr 18, 1915)" and his book I Saw Booth

 EJ Phillips knew him from when they were both in the Union Square Theatre Company.
 He played Joseph Pinglet in The Gay Parisians going on the trip west in Aug 1896 with EJ Phillips.
 "Mr. Ferguson caught cold, has a sore throat this Morning.
 [Grandson] Jack could not be more childish over it than he is."

 Ferguson reports "There was much animosity shown against the actors and employees of the theater, it being supposed that they were implicated in the murder.
 Some of them were arrested. manager John T. Ford was among the number.
-Hew as imprisoned for forty days, and then released, entirely exonerated.
+He was imprisoned for forty days, and then released, entirely exonerated.
 A shopkeeper whose place of business was near the theater vigorously defended our people, and was with difficulty rescued from the intensely angered crowd that assailed him.
 A rope was actually tied about this neck."

 Other actors mentioned in Backstage at the Lincoln Assassination she knew were JG Saville and HB Phillips. and of course Laura Keene.
 It would not be surprising if actors were chased out of town in Cincinnati as well.